MoonPoet/xaprb-src/content/talks/srecon-approaching-unacceptable-workload-boundary/index.md

 ???
 * Linear scaling is the ideal.
-* Another way to say this is that the system's output is a linear function of load.
+* Another way to say this is that the system’s output is a linear function of load.

 ---